YasirZak/battleship_sfml/README.md

 ## How to play

+currently only works for linux.

-donload the [battleship executable](battleship) file and run it.
+download the [battleship executable](battleship) file and run it.

-(for linux) if permission denied then go to the terminal
+if permission denied then go to the terminal

 ```bash
 chmod +x battleship